Latest news Navigation

 - There are two main ways of qualifying for payments as a regional or rural student living away from home: you will either be classified as dependent, meaning that your payment amount will depend on the result of a parental means test, or you will be classified as independent.
 Both independent and dependent students living away from home will receive the highest possible ‘away from home’ rate of payment.

-- To qualify for independent status, students from ‘regional’, ‘remote’ or ‘very remote’ areas need to work part time (at least 15 hours a week) for two years after leaving school or earn at least 75 per cent of the maximum pay rate under Wage Level A of the Australian Pay and Classification Scale (currently $21,009) in an 18-month period.
-Thanks to new legislation, students from ‘inner regional’ areas will also be eligible from 1 January 2012.
+- To qualify for independent status, students from 'inner regional', ‘regional’, ‘remote’ or ‘very remote’ areas need to work part time (at least 15 hours a week) for two years after leaving school or earn at least 75 per cent of the maximum pay rate under Wage Level A of the Australian Pay and Classification Scale (currently $22,239) in an 18-month period.
 You can find out the remoteness classification of your family home using the Australian Standard Geographical Classification (ASGC) remoteness area maps (see below).

 - Undergraduate courses, some diplomas, TAFE courses and some postgraduate courses are approved for this payment.